rogerpadilla/prouter/README.md

 In web applications, it's useful to provide linkable, bookmarkable, and shareable URLs to meaningful locations within the app without reload the page.
 In that context, routing refers to the declaration that does the app that it wants to react to changes in the URL (path), and to trigger some callbacks (handlers) accordingly.

-So basically, you give prouter a set of path expressions and a callback function for each of them, so prouter will call the callback(s) (passing contextual parameters) according to the activated path (in the URL).
+So basically, you give prouter a set of path expressions and a callback function for each of them (that tuple is known as a middleware), so prouter will call the callback(s) (passing contextual parameters) according to the activated path (URL).
+Read more information about middlewares [here](https://expressjs.com/en/guide/writing-middleware.html).

 ## Why prouter?
 - **Unobtrusive:** it is designed from the beginning to play well with vanilla JS or with any library/framework out there.
 - **Learn once and reuse it** express.js is very well known and used across the world, why not bringing a similar API (wherever possible) to the browser?
 Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp).
 - **Really lightweight:** 8kb (before gzipping).
 - **Forward-thinking:** learns from others Router components like the ones of Express and Angular.
-Written in TypeScript for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there: ES6, CommonJS, AMD.
+Written in TypeScript for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there: es2015 (es6), CommonJS, AMD.
 And can be used also as global browser variable (via 'script' tag in your HTML).
 - KISS principle: unnecessary complexity avoided.
 - Unit tests for every feature are created.